Skip to content

 Learn more about pursuing a certificate and the process of requesting your certificate.

 Stackable credential pathways allow you to earn multiple credentials by completing courses that meet overlapping requirements.
-In the short term, you can earn your sustainability certificate.
-Once completed, those four courses can count toward either a master’s degree in sustainability or a master’s degree in global development practice.
+In the short term, you can earn a micro or graduate certificate.
+Once completed, those courses may count toward a master’s degree.

-This stackable pathway offers an efficient, cost-effective way to earn short-term credentials to help fill immediate skill gaps and acquire specialized knowledge while building a foundation for long-term success that showcases your expertise in the field.
+Stackable pathways offer an efficient, cost-effective way to earn short-term credentials to help fill immediate skill gaps and acquire specialized knowledge while building a foundation for long-term success that showcases your expertise in the field.

 Learn how to plan a stackable credential pathway.